ManticoreGamesInc/platform-documentation/docs/editor/weapons.md

 ## Tutorial

-Adding a weapon to a game is more steps than just spawn, modify, and equip.
+Each step of creating a weapon allows for added creativity.
+While doing this tutorial you might come up with more ways to fancify your weapon!
 The tutorial below will walk you through the entire process from an empty project, to using a gun of your own making in a level!

 This gun will be placed in the world and the player will need to pick it up to use it.